Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

 <img src = "assets/5.1.ford_.png">

 ### Step 2 - Building an Age Calculation
 With the typo handled, we can now calculate the age in years of the trucks within our fleet.
-Please execute the next query where we will see [YEAR](https://docs.snowflake.com/en/sql-reference/functions/year) and [CURRENT_DATE](https://docs.snowflake.com/en/sql-reference/functions/current_date) leveraged to assist.
+Please execute the next query where we will see [YEAR](https://docs.snowflake.com/en/sql-reference/functions/year) and [CURRENT_DATE](https://docs.snowflake.com/en/sql-reference/functions/current_date) leveraged to assist in this calculation.

 ```
 SELECT